eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 ##### WorkloadControlLoop executes delete command
-`swdd~agent-workload-control-loop-executes-delete~1`
+`swdd~agent-workload-control-loop-executes-delete~2`

 Status: approved

 When the WorkloadControlLoop started during the creation of the workload object receives a delete command, the WorkloadControlLoop shall:
+* send a `Stopping(Stopping)` workload state for that workload
-* delete the old workload via the corresponding runtime connector
+* delete the old workload via the corresponding runtime connector blocking the execution
+* upon successful deletion of the workload:
     * stop the state checker for the workload
     * send a `Removed` workload state for that workload
     * stop the WorkloadControlLoop
+* upon failed deletion of the workload:
+    * send a `Stopping(DeleteFailed)` workload state for that workload

 Comment:
 For details on the runtime connector specific actions, e.g., delete, see the specific runtime connector workflows.